wp-plugins/learnpress/readme.txt

 Add-on is used to providing extra features for LearnPress and you can also write it.

 **LearnPress is free and always will be**
 Education should be free and we want you to bring it to as many people as you can.
 Therefore, we create LearnPress as a tool for you to create course and share it.
 We'll continue developing it as long as we can and make it better and better.

 **LearnPress is actively developed**
 We are developing and improving LearnPress day by day and bringing new features to you cos we want LearnPress to become the best WordPress plugin in LMS.

+Any suggestions for us?
+Send us [here](http://thimpress.com/learnpress-suggestion/)

 == Installation ==